4neesh/DevBlog/src/posts/003AOPbasics.md

 ```
 <p>
 The method <code class="language-java">playGame()</code> is known as the <strong>Joinpoint</strong>.
 The Joinpoint is an exact point within the execution of an application that can be defined on the thread.
 An example of a Joinpoint can be calling a constructor or method, or throwing an Exception.<br>
 We are able to define different Joinpoints within our application by using <strong>Pointcut expressions</strong>.
 A Pointcut expression is a predicate that can match different Joinpoints.
 We define Pointcut expressions to pin-point certain Joinpoints within the application that we would like to apply our cross-cutting concerns to.
-If we defined a Pointcut expression for the above example, it would define the package, classname and method signature exactly.<br> In AOP, <strong>Advice</strong> is the action that is taken when a Pointcut expression is satisfied.
+If we defined a Pointcut expression for the above example, it would define the package, class name and method signature exactly.<br> In AOP, <strong>Advice</strong> is the action that is taken when a Pointcut expression is satisfied.
 Both the Pointcut expressions and the Advice are defined together within an <strong>Aspect</strong> class.
 The Aspect class is a handy way Spring can identify if, and where, to find possible AOP implementations to be applied in conjunction with a Joinpoint. <br>You may be wondering when, in relation to the Joinpoint execution, that the Advice method is called.
 The exact position in relation to the Joinpoint can be defined by the of 5 different types of Advice, illustrated below:

 </p>